uchicago-cs/cmsc23310/website/calendar.rst

 Week 8 - Distributed Data I
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Note: Instructor will be out of town this week, and the discussions will be led by a
+**NO CLASS ON Monday, May 16**

-guest instructor to be determined.*
+**Required reading for Wednesday, May 18**

-**Required reading for Monday, May 16**
+Note: Discussion will be led by our TA, Stephen Rosen, this day.

 -  Sanjay Ghemawat, Howard Gobioff, and Shun-Tak Leung. `The Google File
    System <http://static.googleusercontent.com/media/research.google.com/en/us/archive/gfs-sosp2003.pdf>`__.